The Sample Complexity of Auctions with Side Information: Introduction

 \paragraph{Techniques}

-The improvement in the sample complexity upper bounds in the \CRmodel comes from taking a PAC learning/Empirical Risk Minimization (ERM) approach.
-We first show how to discretize the value space while losing only an $O(\epsilon)$ fraction of the revenue.
+\citet{ColeR14} approached the problem by approximating what is called the `Myerson virtual value function'\footnote{This is a function that depends on the probability distribution of values; see Section \ref{sec:prelims} for a definition.} based on samples.
+We take quite a different approach: our improvement in the sample complexity upper bounds for the \CRmodel comes from an Empirical Risk Minimization (ERM) approach.
+The main step is to show how to discretize the value space with a (relatively) small support size, while losing only an $\epsilon$ fraction of the revenue for some given $\epsilon \in (0,1)$.
 This then allows us to bound the number of different mechanisms that we need to consider.
 Then we use a concentration inequality to argue that for each mechanism in this class, its revenue on the sample closely approximates its actual revenue from the distribution.
 Thus, using the best auction on the sample suffices.

-As an important part of this approach we prove a new concentration inequality that might be of independent interest.
-Consider the revenue of a mechanism with $n$ agents in the \CRmodel.
+As an important part of this approach we use a new concentration inequality.\footnote{We discovered this inequality without knowing that \citet*{BabichenkoBP/2016/MOR} had earlier discovered a very similar version.} Consider the revenue of a mechanism with $n$ agents in the \CRmodel.
 Consider a matrix of values, each drawn independently, with the values in column $i$ drawn from the distribution corresponding to agent $i$.
-Chernoff bounds tells us that the revenue of the mechanism averaged over the row vectors of this matrix is close to its expected revenue w.r.t the distribution.
-Our concentration inequality gives the same conclusion for the revenue of the mechanism w.r.t. the product of the empirical distributions over each column of the matrix.
+Standard concentration inequalities such as Bernstein inequality tell us that the revenue of a mechanism averaged over the row vectors of this matrix is close to its expected revenue with respect to (w.r.t.) the distribution.
+The concentration inequality we use gives the same conclusion for the revenue of the mechanism w.r.t.\ the product of the empirical distributions over each column of the matrix.
 Due to this, instead of finding the optimal auction for a correlated distribution, it is sufficient to find the optimal auction for a product distribution, a computationally easy task.